albertp16/geotechnicalpy/README.md

 Created by:

-**Albert Pamonag, M.Eng**
+**Albert Pamonag, M.Eng** <br>
-Currently enrolled in Professional Master of Structural Design in Tall Buildings (PMTB) at Asian Institute Technology - Thailand.
+Currently enrolled in Professional Master of Structural Design in Tall Buildings (PMTB) at Asian Institute Technology - Thailand.<br>
-Completed in Master of Engineer in Civil Engineer specialization in Structural Engineering at De la Salle University - Manila.
+Completed in Master of Engineer in Civil Engineer specialization in Structural Engineering at De la Salle University - Manila.<br>
 Email: albertpamonag@gmail.com